kaizerr24/stock_analysis/README.md

 **About**
 This is a student project for the course "Programming: Introduction Level" - University of St. Gallen.
 The goal of this project was to create a program that analyzes different stocks during a given time frame.
-With this programm you can enter various stocks and the time frame you want to analyze.
+With this program you can enter various stocks and the time frame you want to analyze.
 As a result you will see the stocks with the most volume, highest return and highest daily volatility.
-In addition, the programm visualizes each data in various graphs and gives you additional informations.
+In addition, the program visualizes each data in various graphs and gives you additional informations.

 **Prerequisites**